 10 Natural Flu Remedies Besides Chicken Noodle Soup

 Flu season can knock anyone out of commission.
-Using these natural and home remedies can help you get better quicker, thanks to household staples.
+Using these natural and home remedies may help you get better quicker.

 Drink hydrating liquids

-The flu leaves you extremely dehydrated.
+The flu leaves you extremely dehydrated for a couple of reasons: “Influenza often causes a runny nose which can cause fluid losses,” says Randy Horwitz, MD, PhD, professor of medicine at the University of Arizona College of Medicine and medical director at the Andrew Weil Center for Integrative Medicine at the University of Arizona, in Tucson, AZ.
+“Flu often causes a fever and even excessive sweating, which differentiates it from a common cold, causing fluid losses.”
 Make sure to drink as much as you can to help cure the flu quickly.
 Feel free to drink water, juices, and electrolyte drinks.
 Hot liquids are especially beneficial as natural flu remedies because the humidity helps with congestion.
 A common natural flu remedy is hot water with lemon and honey.

 Apple cider vinegar

-Apple cider vinegar can be used as a natural flu remedy when mixed with water and taken every three hours.
-Put one tablespoon in 8 ounces of water.
-The vinegar works to alkalize the body and kill the yeast that can be feeding infection.
+People often tout apple cider vinegar as a natural flu remedy when mixed with water and taken every three hours (one tablespoon in 8 ounces of water).
+That’s because the vinegar is believed to have “antibacterial and antiviral properties, and be useful for sore throat,” says Dr. Horwitz.
+But he isn’t among the believers.
+“Although used by several of my patients—I don’t use this much,” he says.
 Don’t miss these 8 things that could be making your flu shot less effective.

 Olive leaf extract

-The phytochemical oleuropein, the main component of olive leaf extract, contains antioxidant, anti-inflammatory, anti-microbial, and antiviral properties, according to an article published in the journal Scientia Pharmaceutica.
-That combination makes it an excellent flu remedy.
+The phytochemical oleuropein, the main component of olive leaf extract, contains antioxidant, anti-inflammatory, anti-microbial, and antiviral properties, according to a review of studies published in 2017 in the journal Oncotarget.
+That combination suggests it offers health benefits that can guard against the flu.
 Take an olive leaf extract supplement (just make sure it contains oleuropein) or drink olive leaf tea.

 Since probiotics keep your gut healthy, they can also help boost your immune system.
-A 2011 report analyzed ten studies and found that probiotics were more effective at preventing acute upper respiratory tract infections than a placebo.
-While the research on how well probiotics prevent the flu is still ongoing, eating more probiotic-rich foods like yogurt can’t hurt.
-University Health News recommends choosing a probiotic that contains both the Lactobacillus and Bifidobacterium species of bacteria.
+A study published in 2018 in Synthetic and Systems Biotechnology showed that consuming probiotics can help fight the common cold and flu-like respiratory infections by boosting the body’s defense system.
+Look for yogurt that has both the Lactobacillus and Bifidobacterium species of bacteria.
 Stay away from these foods that could make your cold or flu worse.

 Listen to your body when you have the flu.
 Rest and take it easy.
 If you’re feeling up to it and don’t have a fever, light exercise can help clear respiratory mucus.
 To avoid getting the flu in the first place, maintain a healthy and balanced lifestyle.
 Eat healthy foods, focusing on whole grains, fruits, and vegetables, wash your hands often, and keep alcohol consumption to a minimum.
 Don’t miss these 14 other surprising things you shouldn’t do if you have the flu.